rohin19/rohin19.github.io/README.md

 - **JavaScript** for interactivity

 ## 📬 Contact
-Feel free to reach out via the contact section.
+Feel free to reach out using the contact section of the portfolio.

 ## 📌 License
 This project is licensed under the [MIT License](LICENSE).